Baker80k/oddball-fof-base/README.md

-# goon-game
+# oddball-base
-Fistful of Frags gungame with additional weapons
+Fistful of Frags Oddball Weapon

-# PRESENT ISSUES
+## PRESENT ISSUES

-Client-side prediction causes viewmodels to flicker, or reload buttons need to be pressed multiple times, or the viewmodel to be entirely absent.
-Looking for a proper workaround.

-Weapons do not retain their ammo level after being dropped.

-Gauss gun spawns with no ammo and cannot be fired.

-When picking up multiple custom guns, only one can ever be active and if dropped the other disappears.
+Client-Side Prediction causes the base weapon's sound to play.

+Sometimes the primary attack does not have an animation.

+Secondary attack is not properly disabled.

 Custom content is not downloaded to players connecting to server.